scott-griffiths/bitstring/doc/bitstring_classes.rst

 .. attribute:: bytepos

     Property for setting and getting the current byte position in the bitstring.
-    When used as a getter will raise a :exc:`BitStringError` if the current position in not byte aligned.
+    When used as a getter will raise a :exc:`Error` if the current position in not byte aligned.

 .. attribute:: bytes